 One of the advantages of a smaller device with less functionality is longer battery life.
 The Kindle Paperwhite, for example, is an eReader that lets you read for up to eight weeks on a single charge (assuming wireless is off and you’re reading for half an hour each day).
 A tablet typically needs a recharge after a few hours of use.

-Tablet manufacturers like to brag about how great their screens are, and for good reason.
-Compared with eReader screens, tablets are much brighter because they feature an LCD screen that uses a light source placed behind the image.
+Tablet manufacturers like to brag about their screens, and for good reason.
+Compared with eReader screens, tablets are much brighter because they feature a LCD screen that uses a light source placed behind the image.
 In other words, when you look at a tablet screen, you’re essentially looking directly into the source of light.
 That’s great if you want to read in the dark or in an area with low light, but it's not so good if you’re sitting in bright sunlight.